 While you can’t compensate for the low thermal conductivity of most PCB substrate materials without using an exotic material or metal core, you can use some thermal design techniques to help transport heat around the board and ultimately dissipate it into the surrounding environment.
 Your thermal management strategy may require any number of thermal dissipation methods and components, ranging from something as simple to a heat sink on each active component, to cooling fans and exotic substrate materials.

 With the right circuit board substrate material, PCB layout tools, and component choices, you can devise a complete thermal management strategy that includes active and/or passive thermal dissipation techniques.
 The goal is to direct heat away from active components and toward portions of the board that can dissipate heat to the surrounding environment.
-The strategy you need to each circuit board will be different, but you can implement the strategy that will work best for your system with the right design tools.
+The strategy you need for each circuit board will be different, but you can implement the strategy that will work best for your system with the right design tools.

 A unified PCB design package that integrates advanced PCB design and layout features with comprehensive components libraries and production planning features.

 Temperature rise in your circuit board during operation is unavoidable, but you can help remove heat from critical components with the right heat dissipation techniques.
-As part of a comprehensive thermal management strategy, you’ll need to determine the best component layout that prevents formation of hot spots and implement some measures that allow heat conduction towards cooler areas of the board or the surrounding air.
+As part of a comprehensive thermal management strategy, you’ll need to determine the best component layout that prevents the formation of hot spots and implement some measures that allow heat conduction towards cooler areas of the board or the surrounding air.
 These thermal management methods can be broken into passive and active methods.
 With the right combination of active and passive methods, you can help combat unnecessary temperature rise in your circuit board.

 Active and passive thermal dissipation techniques are designed with the same goal in mind: remove heat from components and dissipate it into the surrounding air, or dissipate it into a portion of the board with lower temperature.
 Transporting heat to a cooler region of the board requires careful stackup design and PCB material selection as heat conduction occurs through the substrate and conductors on a printed circuit board.
-The only passive thermal management technique that dissipates heat to the air is conduction from a heat sink or from the substrate itself directly into surrounding air.
+The only passive thermal management technique that dissipates heat to the air is conduction from a heat sink or from the substrate itself directly into the surrounding air.